How to integrate with systemd-resolved

 Make the resolved configuration persistent

-To do so, create a systemd unit file named /etc/systemd/system/lxd-dns-<network_bridge>.service with the following content:
+Create a systemd unit file named /etc/systemd/system/lxd-dns-<network_bridge>.service with the following content:

 [Unit]